michalshelenberg/clerk-supa/README.md

-Example of Next.js app router server side Clerk authentication with fetching and inserting user's data to Supabase table.
+Example of Next.js app router server side Clerk authentication with fetching and inserting user's data to Supabase table

 ## Resources